We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 You must be able to demonstrate that:

-• All staff (permanent, temporary/agency staff and drivers) with access to in-flight supplied have received the appropriate aviation security training
+• All staff (permanent, temporary / agency staff and drivers) with access to in-flight supplies have received the appropriate aviation security training.

-• Access to the production area is controlled and the production process is supervised
+• Access to the premises and in-flight supplies is controlled and the production areas are supervised.

 How do I apply?